dingxu6207/TCBP/README.md

 # TCBP

+The Column name (nol3divl3) in the relative parameters is the R2(nol3) div R2(l3), which is used to judge whether to add a third light.

-conda install -c conda-forge emcee pip install tensorflow python -m pip install corner
+conda install -c conda-forge emcee

+pip install tensorflow

+python -m pip install corner

 Three areas need to be modified when there is a new target：